Canon 5D Mark II vs 5DS R

 - More modern: Reflects 6 years and 4 months of technical progress since the 5D Mark II launch.

-The above review scores should be interpreted with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The review scores listed above should be treated with care, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons